 Proverbs 10:20 (NKJV) “The tongue of the righteous is choice silver; the heart of the wicked is worth little.”

-So valuable are the words of truth and wisdom that flow forth from the righteous – consider our conversation, things like the Gospel where preaching can save a soul, keep one out of jail, keep you in the Word, bless you in multiple ways – it’s not just silver, it’s “choice” silver, sterling silver, it’s the best “silver” of all!
+So very valuable are the words of truth and wisdom that flow forth from the righteous.
+Consider the content of our conversation, things like the Gospel where preaching can save a soul, where your words can keep someone out of jail, keep someone in the Word, able to bless others in multiple ways – it’s not just silver, it’s “choice” silver, sterling silver, it’s the best “silver” of all!

 Charles Bridges said, “Our words should be choice silver, refined of this world’s dross, shining with heavenly brightness.”